galargh/varanus/README.md

 2. Click the lock to make changes
 3. Enable the app you created or XCode if still in development

+### When does the handler gets called?
+When a new event is captured, it is added to the event list.
+At the same time, events which were in the list for more than their lifetime are removed.
+Now, a timer is set which is to call the inner handler once lifetime passes.
+Unless, new event comes in before the timer fires, then it is reset.

+The inner handler matches current combination against those present in the dictionary.
+If a match is found, the provided handler is called.
+Otherwise, the fallback function.

+Currently, some key events might be ommitted if presses span over the period longer than the lifetime which will be fixed by performing matching on event removals.

 ### TODO
 * removing events from the monitor
 * optimized event list
+* thread-safety
+* more accurate handler calls